cbernet/heppy/README.md

 Heppy : a python framework for high-energy physics data analysis
 ================================================================

 Prerequisites
 -------------

 **python 2.x, x>5**

 **ROOT 5, with pyroot support**

+Note that you need to ensure that ROOT was compiled with the same version of python as the one in your PATH.

 Environment
 -----------

 From this directory, run the initialization script:

 	source init.sh